smheidrich/non-go-terraform-provider-assessment/how-terraform-uses-plugins.md

 ## Step 4: Higher-level stuff

-This part I'm not so sure about, but I guess there are higher-level rules for how a Provider must behave that also don't really have a spec.
+This part I'm not so sure about, but I guess there are higher-level rules for how a provider must behave that also don't really have a spec.
 Perhaps the implementation and documentation for [Terraform's Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework) will have some/most of the info.